Mvrouvne/Chatify/README.md

 # Chatify

-**Chatify** is a real-time, responsive live chat application built with Django (backend) and vanilla JavaScript (frontend).
+**Chatify** is a real-time live chat application built with Django (backend) and vanilla JavaScript (frontend).
 It is designed for seamless user-to-user communication, featuring message sending, blocking, and message deletion.
 The app updates in real time, ensuring smooth interaction and usability.

 ---